sebimohr/ise_conference_management_system_frontend/app/api/endpoints.md

   - the return should be:
     - 200 (OK - login successful) -> **including authentication key!**
-    - 400 (Bad Request - login unsuccessfull)
+    - 401 (Unauthorized - login unsuccessfull)

 ## Endpoint for reviews that are still open, in draft state or submitted